-If you have thought about buying a UPS for your home, but need some help or information about these devices, we have put together a guide explaining what to keep in mind when buying a UPS to help you through the bouts of load shedding.
+If you’ve thought about buying a UPS for your home, but need some help or information about these devices, we have put together a guide explaining what to keep in mind when buying a UPS to help you through the bouts of load shedding.

 There are three primary functions of a UPS:

 - They work to avoid damage to your hardware, caused by voltage spikes and overcurrents, as they continuously regulate the main input.

 - A UPS ensures that data loss is avoided – without a UPS, data stored on your devices could be corrupted or lost when load shedding occurs.
 And, if power management software is used on your computer, the UPS will allow and facilitate a shutdown of your device.

 - They also ensures the availability of networks and other applications, while avoiding downtime.
 If they are used with a generator, make sure it has enough time to start up when load shedding starts.

 A UPS allows you the time to safely shut down your computer or switch to another power supply such as a generator, when load shedding occurs.
 It also provides surge protection to your equipment, preventing damage caused by surges when the electricity turns back on after load shedding.
 When load shedding occurs, the UPS switches to the battery to provide you with a continuous source of power for the length of its battery.
 The battery of a UPS varies by system and can last for various periods, ranging from minutes to hours.